amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 - When a user checks-out a shopping basket.
 - When a payment for an order has succeeded.
-- When the grace-period of a purchase has expired
+- When the grace-period of a purchase has expired.

-Eventing in both versions of eShop is based on an `IEventBus` interface.
-In the earlier eShopOnContainers, the `IEventBus` was complex:
+Eventing in eShopOnContainers is based on the following `IEventBus` interface:

 ```csharp
 public interface IEventBus